AniketGupta25/hard-hat-care/README.md

 ## Challenges faced when building :confused:

-**Finding Accurate Data:** Given the gravity of mental health problems, we wanted to find an accurate and reliable quantitative database to train our model and provide factually relevant results.
+**Finding Accurate Data:** Given the gravity of mental health problems, we wanted to find an accurate and reliable quantitative database to train our model.
 However, this proved to be our biggest obstacle during HackTX23 for the following reasons:
 * Lack of datasets in the mental health sphere *(especially in blue-collar jobs)*
 * The time taken to find viable datasets with quantative data points, not textual